husayni/resume_builder/README.md

 The YAML file should have the following structure.
 Any unknown fields will be ignored with a warning message:

+The template includes sections for Education, Experience, Projects, Skills, and Achievements & Publications.
+All sections are optional - if you don't provide data for a section, it will be empty in the generated resume.

 ```yaml
 name: Your Name
 title: Your Title